 It's also commonly used by mail list companies to track how many campaign emails have been opened (which is why your email program now blocks images by default).

-Again - if you are using technologies that rely on pixel gifs, you should state their purpose (what information you collect using these technologies) in your Cookie Policy, and get the visitor's prior permission to download them onto their device.
+If you are using technologies that rely on pixel gifs, you should state their purpose (what information you collect using these technologies) in your Cookie Policy, and get the visitor's prior permission to download them onto their device.

 Local Storage (and indexedDB and Cache Storage)